Generating operators of symmetry breaking -- from discrete to continuous: Abstract

 \section{Abstract}

-By using the \lq\lq{generating operator}\rq\rq\ of the Rankin--Cohen brackets introduced in Kobayashi--Pevzner [arXiv:2306.16800], we present a trick to produce various non-local intertwining operators with continuous parameter out of a countable set of differential symmetry breaking operators.
+Based on the \lq\lq{generating operator}\rq\rq\ of the Rankin--Cohen brackets introduced in Kobayashi--Pevzner [arXiv:2306.16800], we present a method to construct various fundamental operators with continuous parameters such as invariant trilinear forms on infinite-dimensional representations, the Fourier and the Poisson transforms on the anti-de Sitter space, and integral symmetry breaking operators for the fusion rules, among others, out of a countable set of differential symmetry breaking operators.

 \textit{Keywords and phrases:} generating operator, symmetry breaking operator, Rankin--Cohen bracket, de Sitter space, branching law, Hardy space, holographic operator.

 \textit{2020 MSC}: Primary 22E45 ; Secondary 30H10, 32A45, 43A85, 47B38.